tldraw/tldraw/guides/development.md

 After cloning the repository, from the root folder:

-- Run `yarn` to install dependencies.
+- Run `yarn install` to install dependencies.

 - Run `yarn build:packages`